 So, what is a Greenway, and why have one in Monaghan?

 There are Greenways all over the world, including the USA and throughout Europe.
-They basically are old transport routes which have been re-developed for new, more sustainable, transport modes, primarily walking and cycling.
+Often Greenways are developed along old transport routes such as disused railways, roads or canals, which are then transformed into new, more sustainable pathway, primarily for walking and cycling.

 Ireland is obliged to meet European targets around sustainable transport, and the Dept of Transport sees both an everyday and a tourism benefit to Greenways.

 The provision of safe, off-road walking and cycling paths have been identified as being a key necessity before any intervention aimed at encouraging people to ‘ditch the car’ in favour of more sustainable transportation modes can be achieved.
 As such, the development of Greenways is an integral part of the Dept’s Smarter Travel programme.